hrkck/01kuc.github.io/content/_posts/2019-05-23_How_to_deal_with_random_freezes_in_Archlinux.md

 `GRUB_CMDLINE_LINUX_DEFAULT="quiet intel_idle.max_cstate=1"`

 ... as described in the bug report page.
+Generate GRUB config and you are good to go.

 More info at: